 5.1 The type, dimensions, maximum use temperature, and facings for one or both sides shall be specified by the purchaser.
-A product certification shall be specified in the purchase order.
+Shot content and density may also be specified by the purchaser.
+A product certification may be specified in the purchase order.